cBioPortal/cbioportal/docs/Onco-Query-Language.md

 ### Driver
 The `DRIVER` modifier applies to mutations, fusions and copy number alterations.
 The definition of what qualifies as a driver alteration comes from the "Mutation Color" menu in OncoPrint.
 By default, drivers are defined as mutations, fusions and copy number alterations in <a href="http://oncokb.org">OncoKB</a> or <a href="http://www.cancerhotspots.org">CancerHotspots</a>.

-On its own, the `DRIVER` modifier will include driver mutations, fusions and copy number alterations:
+On its own, the `DRIVER` modifier includes driver mutations, fusions and copy number alterations:
 ```
 EGFR: DRIVER
 ```